CVE Catalog

 Summary

-In the Linux kernel, a potential out-of-bounds memory access vulnerability was found in the osdmap_decode() function of the libceph library.
-The issue is caused by an incorrect size check during OSD map decoding, which may lead to reading beyond the allocated buffer.
+In the Linux kernel, a potential out-of-bounds access vulnerability was found in the osdmap_decode() function of the libceph library.
+The ceph_decode_need() check did not account for the correct number of elements, which could lead to reading beyond the allocated buffer when processing a crafted OSD map message.

 Risk Assessment

-An attacker could exploit this vulnerability by sending a crafted OSD map message, potentially causing a system crash (kernel panic) or privilege escalation.
+An attacker could exploit this vulnerability to gain unauthorized data access or cause a system crash by sending a specially crafted OSD map to a Ceph client.

 Recommendation